 Clothes logic: Notice the themes of “three” and “versatile.”
 All of these tops can layer with each other and with all of the bottoms, which equals multiple different outfits.

 There is enough to keep me warm, enough to work out in, enough to dress up in, and enough to wear everyday clothes.
 Note that the business conference is casual.

-Based off of my list of best shoes to travel with (see it in this post: Best Travel Shoes According to the Experts), I adapted that list to this trip.
+I adapted that list to this trip based on my list of best shoes to travel with (see it in this post: Best Travel Shoes According to the Experts).

 - Flip flops (always, for showers if nothing else)